Yamasaki, Hyōgo: History

-Yamasaki translates as "Mountain Cape", a reference to its seclusion amongst a range of forest-covered mountains.
-The extensive forest area provides the town's biggest industry, logging.
 The new Shisō City incorporates a number of local townships and villages, most significantly the castle town of Haga and Chikusa.

 Yamasaki has existed as a town for about fifty years, but the area has been occupied since the Ōnin period in the fifteenth century, as its ancient "Hachiman Shrine" denotes.
 Today, it includes substantial rice paddy cultivation.

 Yamazaki Anzai, an important Confucian scholar, had ancestry in the area and was Yamasaki's best known personage.